chrislu04/Big4MegaMiner2025/rules/README.md

 When either player destroys a Tower, they must specify where the tower they want to destroy is. **the base price of the Tower will be refunded**.
 Destroying a tower does not decrease its price.

 ### Provoking the Demons
+Each turn, both players have the chance to provoke the demons.
+This costs $5, processed after buying mercenaries.

+If both players provoke, all Demons are immediately destroyed.

+If only one player provokes, all demon spawners will spawn an extra demon (added to their spawn queue).

+## World Update

 ### Mercenary Turn
 After both players decide their action, all mercenaries on the board will do one of three actions: move, fight, or wait.